mino2357/scrap/case04/README.md

 make -C case04 run
 ```

-The command builds the solver, runs the simulation and generates the PNG plot.
+The command builds the solver, runs the simulation and generates the PNG plots.
 To experiment with other integrators, invoke the executable directly, e.g.

 ```bash